 In 2015, the Boards of Nursing revised the Nurse Licensure Compact.
 These updates created the Enhanced NLC, and was officially implemented on Jan.
 19, 2018.
 Licensed in an NLC state that adopted the eNLC framework on July 20, 2017?
 Your multi-state license should roll over to an the eNLC on Jan.
 19, 2018.
 Here’s what travel nurses should know about compact state license changes.

 States Affected by Compact State License Changes?

 Not every state in the original NLC is on board with the eNLC, looking at you Rhode Island.
 If you are a travel nurse and hold a license in RI, there will no longer be travel to compact states without additional licensure (and vice versa).
 Five states that weren’t part of the original NLC have joined the eNLC.
 Florida, Georgia, Oklahoma, West Virginia, and Wyoming are new eNLC members.
 Welcome!
 Illinois, Indiana, Kansas, Michigan, Massachusetts, New Jersey, and Vermont have pending legislation to allow their states to the list.

 Multi-State License and Your Home State has Joined the eNLC

-If you have a multi-state license under the original NLC compact and your home state has joined the eNLC, you’ll be grandfathered into the eNLC, meaning you’re good to go—you can travel to and work in any other eNLC state without jumping through licensure hoops.
-For example, if your home state is currently North Carolina and you hold a multi-state license under the NLC, you can work in Maryland, West Virginia, or Florida!
+If you had a compact state license under the original NLC compact and your home state has joined the eNLC, you are grandfathered into the eNLC.
+You can travel to and work in any other eNLC state without additional licensure requirements.
+What does this mean?
+Home state is currently North Carolina AND you held a multi-state license, you can now work in Maryland, West Virginia, or Florida!
 Bring on the sunshine.
 Keep in mind, if you move your permanent residency from North Carolina to Maryland (or any other eNLC state), you’ll need to obtain a license to practice in that state plus meet the Uniform Licensure Requirements (ULR) for a compact state license.

 Diving into the Details